NikkaLuna/ai-datalakehouse-bronze-etl/README.md

-AI-Ready Bronze ETL Pipeline (AWS Glue → S3 → Parquet → Athena)
+AI-Ready Bronze ETL Pipeline with Incremental + CDC Support (Glue → S3 → Parquet → Athena)
 ==================================================================

 Build an AI-ready lakehouse bronze layer pipeline using AWS Glue to transform raw JSON data into enriched Parquet files.
 The data is registered in AWS Glue Catalog and made queryable via Amazon Athena.